 - Do I need to submit any other documentation to complete my self-placement?

 Yes.
-Students are required to attach the Host form, Occupational Health and Safety (OH&S) questionnaire, and the Insurance Declaration form (DOCX, 136.1 KB) and a copy of their current resume to your application.
+Students are required to attach the Host form (PDF, 174 KB) and a copy of their current resume to your application.

 If your placement is outside of Australia, you will need to complete the international OH&S form (DOCX, 122.9 KB) and include with your application.